quidba7/ESG-scrapper/README.md

 # ESG scrapper
 Python scripts to scrap various websites and collect ESG data.
-Output are flat files The source we use are as follows:
+Output are flat files.
+The source we use are as follows:
 * refinitiv ESG website
 * news api